Onesso/RentRight/README.md

 And Modified docker-compose.yml , Dockerfile then build {docker-compose build} then we are going to tell flake8 to exclude othe files since by default django will have many linting errors

-inside the app directory create .flake8 file and inside it list the exclusions. on the terminal run: docker-compose run --rm app sh -c "flake8"
+inside the app directory create .dockerignore file and inside it list the exclusions. on the terminal run: docker-compose run --rm app sh -c "flake8"

 10. Create the django project by runining: docker-compose run --rm app sh -c "django-admin startproject app ."